 Tissot is a part of the megacorporation Swiss Watch Group since 1983.
-This helped introduced the Tissot brand to over 160 countries.
-Tissot is also considered as one of Swiss Watch Group’s top mid-range watches under their banner.
+This helped introduce the Tissot brand to over 160 countries.
+Tissot is also considered as one of the Swiss Watch Group’s top mid-range watches under their banner.

 Movado vs Tissot – Watch Comparisons

 Movado and Tissot offer widely different approaches when it comes to their watches.
 It is easy to choose between the two if you already know what you want with your wristwatch.
 To put this into perspective, we will be picking two watch categories that each excel over the other.
 Let’s begin.

 Dress watches are sophisticated and stylish timepieces designed to catch the eye.
 Dress watches are perfect for formal occasions and business meetings to accentuate one’s appearance.
 Dress watches are the go-to watch types if you are aiming to make a good impression.

 Simple, sleek, and modern design are perfectly encapsulate this Movado Black Dial Stainless Steel watch.

 Taking the signature Museum single dot design, and molding it into a silver and black dress watch, the Defio is a head-turner.

 As you would expect from a Movado Museum watch, the Defio incorporates a minimalist approach to its aesthetics.
 This well-made timepiece uses the ever-reliable Swiss Quartz movement that helps provide impeccable time-telling.